Zainab-Omar/post-grad-react-project/README.md

 > - **Open your app using a variety of devices and browsers**.
 > - **Share the app with some friends and ask them to play around with it**.
 You
 >   might know how things are supposed to work, but giving your app to someone
 >   else can identify unexpected user behaviors.
-Better that your friends find
+Better your friends find
->   bugs and not a potential employer.
+>   bugs than a potential employer.
 >
 > Deploying your app is a big plus for building your online presence, but
 > **deploying a broken app can be worse than not deploying anything!**